 For those who buy a new glider, the choice may be mainly based on what type of flying you want to do.
 If it's competition flying, then the glider type may depend not so much as the type of competition that you want to fly as the region you live and fly in, because some glider types perform better in smoother, weaker conditions than other types which excel in stronger, more turbulent conditions.
 Currently the South Africans have really stirred up the competition scene with the JS1 being the choice of many competitive pilots over the German ASG29 or Ventus 2 or 3 gliders.

-For adventure or mountain flying, it is hard to go past gliders like the DG 808C where the factory has put a lot of effort into making the best self launching glider rather than the best competition glider… and of course it looks better!
+For adventure or mountain flying, it is hard to go past gliders like the DG 808C where the factory has put a lot of effort into making the best self launching glider rather than the best competition glider… and of course nothing looks better than DG single seaters!

 Two seater types fall into two categories, training aircraft or high performance gliders.
 The traditional training glider for many clubs has been the lovely ASK 21, but this is increasingly taking second place to more modern and higher performance gliders such as the DG 1000 or the lower cost but practical PW-6.
 Higher performance two seater glider classes, traditionally ruled by gliders like the ASH 25, are increasingly being dominated by newer, shorter wingspan gliders like the Arcus and the DG-1000 in a wider wingspan configuration than the club or training version.